 Introduce Chicks to a Broody Hen

 If you’ve ever had a broody hen before, you might have thought about giving her some chicks to raise (especially if you don’t have a rooster to fertilize eggs for her to hatch).
 It’s a great solution for everyone if you’re in the market for increasing your flock.
 And mama does all the work!
 She keeps them warm (no heat lamp).
-She teaches them how to scratch for food and take a dirt bath.
-She protects them and integrates them into the flock.
+She’ll teach them how to scratch for food and take a dirt bath.
+And she will protect them and integrates them into the flock.
 It’s a beautiful union and way less work for you.